Depositing and Reporting Withheld Taxes: Federal

 - In addition to reporting compensation paid to employees, employers also must report to the IRS payments made to nonemployees, such as independent contractors, for services performed, and payments made to retirees from pension plans, among other types of payments.
 Most such payments are reported annually on the 1099 series forms.
 See Reporting Nonemployee Payments.

 - An employer may be subject to penalties for failing to file information returns (Forms W-2, W-3, and 1099s) with the IRS or SSA on time or for filing them with incomplete or incorrect information.
 Similar penalties apply for failure to provide information statements to employees as required.
-See Penalties for Failure to Properly File Information Returns; Penalties for Failure to Provide Forms W-2 or 1099-MISC to Employees.
+See Penalties for Failure to Properly File Information Returns; Penalties for Failure to Provide Forms W-2 or 1099.

 - Although information returns submitted on magnetic media are no longer accepted by the SSA, in many states employers must file information returns either electronically or on magnetic media.
 Because individual state requirements vary widely, employers should check the rules of the states in which they operate to ensure compliance.
 See State Electronic and Magnetic Media Form W-2 Reporting Requirements.

 - Special wage payments (SWPs) are payments made to current or former employees for amounts earned in one year but paid in a subsequent year.
 Employers need to notify the SSA about SWPs because of the effect they have on Social Security benefits received by those under age 65.
 See Reporting Special Wage Payments to the SSA.

 The following states have additional requirements for this topic under applicable state law.